How to Make Totopos Caseros (Easy Corn Tortilla Chips)

 Instructions

-• Heat oil on medium-high flame in a large cast-iron or non-stick skillet.
+• Fry tortillas.
+Prepare oil on medium-high heat in a large cast-iron or non-stick skillet.
 Allow oil to get very hot.
-Test one chip to make sure it sizzles when placed in the oil.
-Working in batches, add tortilla triangles to the pan in a single layer.
-You may want to use tongs for this step because the oil is hot!
+Test one chip to make sure it sizzles when placed in the oil .Working in batches, add tortilla triangles one by one to the pan in a single layer.
+You will want to use tongs for this step because the oil is hot!Fry until golden and crispy, approximately 1-2 minutes on each side.
+Add more oil if necessary.

 A Note from Lola